Timothy C. Hain, MD Page last modified: March 10, 2021

 Meniere's disease, while associated with repeated attacks of vertigo, rarely causes bilateral vestibular loss.
 Hearing seems to be more sensitive to the disease process of Meniere's than does vestibular function.
 Some patients diagnosed as Meniere's disease may have their disorder due to autoimmune processes (see below).
 In some instances the treatments for Meniere's disease may result in bilateral loss.
 This is not unheard of as many persons with Meniere's develop bilateral disease.
 Situations may occur where there are bilateral vestibular nerve sections, a nerve section combined with labyrinthectomy, etc. Even though Chicago Dizziness and Hearing has thousands of Meniere's patients, we have almost none with bilateral vestibular loss.
 It would not seem that Meniere's is a very likely cause of bilateral loss.

 Autoimmune inner ear disease or AIED undoubtedly causes a small number of cases of bilateral vestibular loss.
 (Lucieer et al., 2016).
 At present the diagnosis of AIED is difficult as there are no reliable laboratory tests for AIED.
 A combination of a progressive pattern of bilateral vestibular loss, absence of other reasonable causes, response to steroids or other immunomodulator drugs, and coincidence of other autoimmune disorders is used to make the diagnosis in these patients.
-We have encountered only a single patient with sequential bilateral vestibular loss (and hearing loss), associated with relapsing polychondritis (an autoimmune disorder).
+We have encountered a single patient with sequential bilateral vestibular loss (and hearing loss), associated with relapsing polychondritis (an autoimmune disorder).
 As of 2018, we had encountered 8 patients out of about 180 with a reasonable suspicion of autoimmune.
 We have had several patients with idiopathic progressive bilateral loss.

 Head trauma is an uncommon cause of bilateral vestibular paresis, and in the very few reported cases, there is also hearing disturbance (e.g. Fenneley et al, 1994).
 We have encountered this condition in about 5% of our very large population.
 Occasionally patients with severe and protracted vertigo undergo bilateral vestibular nerve sections in an attempt to eliminate vertigo while preserving hearing.